Pregnancy loss: How to help your daughter/sister/BFF cope

 1- Be Present

 Even if you can’t be present physically, don’t shy away.
 Make your care and love known in some way.
 If you are local or want to jump on a plane to be with her—do it!
 When you get there, to her house, to her couch where she sits with tears in her eyes, her heart torn wide open.
 Just sit.
 Just be there right next to her.
-Hold her hand if it’s the right thing to do.
+Hold her hand.
 Hug her.
 Let her cry.
 Or let her be mad and curse the world.
 You don’t have to say much.
 Being emotionally present will let her know just how much you care.

 2- Show acts of love